Who we are

 How long do we keep hold of your information and is it secure?

 We will only retain your personal information for as long as we are required to do so by law and the purpose we collected it for.
 The retention period is either dictated by law or by our discretion.
 Once your data is no longer needed it will be securely and confidentially destroyed.
-For example, we will retain supporting business evidence such as bank statements for two years to satisfy any further post grant assurance audits for central government.
+For example, the Department for Business, Energy and Industrial Strategy (BEIS) has informed that we are required to retain data on Covid-19 business grants for 10 years.

 Call recordings will be retained for thirty days after which they will be deleted and no longer retrievable.
 Customer records can be held on the Customer Relationship Management system (CRM) for up to six years.